Jeremy Doku’s brilliance shows Man City’s edge and Chelsea’s key problem

 Recent form suggests the latter.

-His impact under Pep Guardiola so far consequently speaks to how specific City are, while looking relevant to Raheem Sterling’s contrasting influence on both sides.
+However, his impact under Pep Guardiola, especially when contrasted with Raheem Sterling’s influence on Chelsea, speaks volumes about the two clubs.

 One significant difference between Doku and so many similar young players at Chelsea is the roles they’ve been signed for.
-The London club have attempted to overhaul their entire squad, and players of talent have almost just been thrust into that.
+The London club have attempted to overhaul their entire squad, and players of talent have just been thrust into the fray.
 It has been up to Mauricio Pochettino to make sense of it.

+City, from the benefit of over a decade’s planning, can be much more forensic.
+Their succession plans are so well defined and far-thinking, with most signings settled on at least 18 months in advance – barring any unseen changes like the sudden impact of Saudi Pro League money, which delayed this summer’s business.

-It’s hard not to have some sympathy with Jack Grealish in that situation.
+It’s hard not to have some sympathy with Jack Grealish.
 When he was signed, Guardiola worked on him for weeks, seeking to change his thinking on the game and add much more control to it.
 Grealish was still talking about how he needed to evolve by the end of a season where he’d won his first title.
 Doku, by contrast, has just been put in the team and let loose to also leave Grealish on the bench.

 This isn’t to say the English playmaker should be overly worried about his medium-to-long-term role.
 As Sterling knows better than anybody, Guardiola goes on and off players all the time.
 It is partly his way of keeping them on their toes, partly tactical experimentation, partly man-management and partly what fits at any given time.

-Sterling ultimately felt he didn’t have that time, and sought to be a more influential player at another major club.
+Sterling ultimately felt he didn’t have that time at City, and sought to be a more influential player at another major club.

 There is something of an irony there, though.
 While Sterling is Chelsea’s senior attacker, who has a huge burden in leading the play, his best role is probably as someone who works off other stars and does real damage there.
 That is when his running on the ball and off it can be devastating.

-The farcical match against Tottenham Hotspur on Monday showed how much focus there can be on Sterling in this Chelsea team, although it had the adverse effect of releasing Nicholas Jackson for so many chances that he eventually got a hat-trick by sheer force of numbers.
+The farcical match against Tottenham Hotspur on Monday showed how much focus there can be on Sterling in this Chelsea team, although it had the effect of releasing Nicolas Jackson for so many chances that he eventually got a hat-trick by sheer force of numbers.

 While there will be an obvious comparison between that and Doku’s impact against Bournemouth, they were very different types of performances.
 They are very different types of roles.